AjayRatakonda/DevOps-SRE_Blogs/Kubernetes/Day7.md

 ### **How Does It Work?**
 - If you scale up, new pods are added **sequentially** (`db-0` → `db-1` → `db-2`).
 - If a pod fails, Kubernetes replaces it with the **same identity** and **same storage** (via PersistentVolume).
-- Useful for applications that **store critical data** and cannot work properly with random pod names.

 ### **Example Use Case**
 A **MongoDB ReplicaSet** needs stable pod names (`mongo-0`, `mongo-1`, `mongo-2`) so they can **communicate** reliably.
 A StatefulSet ensures this stability.